fcambus/dnc/README.md

 Configuration options are set in the `~/.dnc` file.
 If dnc cannot find an user defined configuration file in the home directory, the bundled `config.json` if used instead.

-Example configuration with two domains :
+Example configuration with two domains:

 	{
 	    "domains": [